ailabsarg/videoblip/README.md

 Check out an example of the script in action [here](https://colab.research.google.com/drive/1LaIgr5L0QAD2EMVSy3GiPp_XKypa0wAD?usp=sharing).

-## Contributing
+## Contributions are welcome!

-Feel free to contribute to this project by opening issues or submitting pull requests.
+We're excited to have you contribute!
+Feel free to fork the repository, add new features, and submit pull requests.
+Let's make VideoBlip better together!

 ## License